Bender1011001/CaseBrief-AI/docs/BACKEND.md

   - Error responses: 404 (doc not found or not completed), 403 (unauthorized access).

 Additional utility endpoints (for health checks or future expansion):
 - GET /health: Returns `{"status": "healthy"}` (no auth required).
+Added in main.py for Cloud Run health checks.

-CORS is configured in FastAPI to allow requests from the frontend origin (localhost:3000 in dev, production domain in deploy).
+CORS is configured in FastAPI to allow requests from the frontend origin (localhost:3000 in dev, production domain in deploy) using CORSMiddleware with allow_origins, credentials, methods, headers.

 ## Code Walkthrough